DawnEver/MacScrips/ffmpeg-tools/readme.md

 1. open Terminal and change work directory to *./video2gif*

-2. edit *./video2gif/timetable.txt* ,each video clip with a line `[begin time],[last time]`.
+2. edit *./video2gif/timetable.txt* ,each video clip with a line `[begin time],[last time]`. you can add '#' ahead to skip a line

 3. run `video2gif [videoPath] ("[ffmpeg params]")` and wait,open folder *./output* for results.